mustapha-mond/org/README.md

 ## _Overview_

-- Eliminates Duplication from the Economy
+- Eliminates Duplication from economic activity
 - Enables Traceability throughout the Supply Chain
 - Provides a mechanism for Single Sign-On
 - Provides a Global Logistics Platform